ike5/ike5/README.md

 ### About Me

 Software engineer with experience building backend systems, internal tools, and cloud-hosted applications.
 Background in QA, management, systems integration, and cloud infrastructure.
-Currently building **[Code By Level LLC](https://www.codebylevel.com)** focused on EdTech, developer tooling, and scalable systems.
+Currently building **[Code By Level LLC](https://www.codebylevel.com)** focused on technology that educates.

 ---